jtoleary/colloid_char/README.md

 core.py --> Identical copy of core.py from main folder (for ease)

 # Notes
 The method here is an improved version of the method originally reported in "Deep learning for characterizing the self-assembly of three-dimensional colloidal systems" (O'Leary, et al., 2021).
-This paper only focused on the "structrual" neighborhood graphs and low-dimensional spaces mentioned in this repository.
+This paper only focused on the "structural" neighborhood graphs and low-dimensional spaces mentioned in this repository.

 # Help
 Please direct all questions to jared.oleary@berkeley.edu.